Yousousen/bsc_physics_cleaner/README.md

 print(f"Evaluation time: {start_event.elapsed_time(end_event)} milliseconds")
 ```

-### Other scripts in the model directory
+### Other scripts in the model and src directories

-The `model/NNGR2` directory moreover has the `NNGR2_train.py` and the `NNGR2_optimization.py` scripts.
-These are just scripts in which `OPTIMIZE` is set to `False` and `True` respectively, and, together with other settings and hyperparameters set as can be found in the file, are used to test the training or optimization process of an arbitrary model easily on the workstation without having to open the same file and editing it many times to switch between no optimization and optimization.
+Some models have scripts ending in `_train.py` and `_optimization.py`.
+These are just scripts in which `OPTIMIZE` is set to `False` and to `True` respectively, and, together with other settings and hyperparameters set as can be found in the file, are used to test the training or optimization process of an arbitrary model easily on the workstation without having to open the same file and editing it many times to switch between no optimization and optimization.

 ## TROUBLESHOOTING: INSTALLATION AND RUNNING